cosmos/ibc-rs/docs/architecture/adr-006-upgrade-client-implementation.md

         upgrade/UpgradedIBCState/{upgradeHeight}/upgradedConsState
         ```

-2. Submit an upgrade client message to the counterparty chain by a relayer
+2. Submit an upgrade client message by relayers to the counterparty chain
    1. Wait for the upgrading chain to reach the upgrade height and halt
    2. Query a full node for the proofs of `UpgradedClient` and
       `UpgradedConsensusState` at the last height of the old chain